One woman's custody battle highlights the challenges facing same-sex couples in China

 For straight couples — regardless of marriage status — both are recognized as custodians by law.
 If the two split, the court decides who gets custody based on factors like the parent’s financial resources, the child’s desire and the home environment — operating from the principle of making the best decision for the child.

-But for same-sex couples who have children via surrogacy, nothing is guaranteed.
+But for same-sex couples who have children via surrogacy or in vitro fertilization, nothing is guaranteed.

 Zhang, a Shanghai resident, knows this firsthand.
 She's been fighting to see her children since 2020, after a difficult separation.